 Weekly homework.
 These will be fairly short problem sets, in the same style as the exam questions.
 If you can answer these questions then you can be confident you'll do well on the exams.
 Homework assignments will be due in lecture each Tuesday and must be handed in before class begins.
-Be sure to fill in your name and section at the top of the page.
+Be sure to fill in your TA's name (as well as your own) at the top of the page.
 Each student's lowest homework score will be dropped when calculating final grades.